inesachour/Kerberos_Auth/README.md

 > **Note** : All 3 machines need to have a Host-only Adapter.

-## 3-Adding IP Adresses in /etc/hosts files
+## 3- Adding IP Adresses in /etc/hosts files

 The next step is to add the IP adresses of the three machines in /etc/hosts files.
 We execute this command :